-Plaintiffs were prevented, by delay in scheduling by the City and the City Employee Defendants and by refusing to timely pay Plaintiffs in accordance with the Contract, from installing the minimum number of cameras guaranteed by the Contract, causing damage to Plaintiffs.
+Plaintiffs were prevented from installing the minimum number of cameras guaranteed by the Contract, by intentional delay in scheduling by the City Defendants and the Ciber Defendants, in concert, and by refusing to timely pay Plaintiffs in accordance with the Contract, all to the economic detriment of Plaintiffs.

-Because of the failure of the City to pay Plaintiffs for each of the minimum number of cameras guaranteed by the Contract, Plaintiffs were never paid the built in costs they were promised associated with the research, testing and development of the System, causing damage to Plaintiffs.
+Because of the failure of the City Defendants and the Ciber Defendants, intentionally and in concert, to pay Plaintiffs for each of the minimum number of cameras guaranteed by the Contract, Plaintiffs were never paid the built in costs they were promised associated with the research, testing and development of the System, causing damage to Plaintiffs.